aci-ref/facilitation_leading_practices/activities/05-assistance.md

-This particular activity is perhaps the most important component distinguishing the facilitation approach from more common approaches of supporting users of CI, whereby researchers are provided with written documentation and are left to initiate contact with facilitators.
+This particular activity is perhaps the most important component distinguishing the facilitation approach from more common approaches of supporting users of CI, whereby researchers are provided with written documentation and are left to initiate contact with Facilitators.
 Proactive assistance allows Facilitators to build upon relationships with researchers and, more importantly, to identify issues that users may not think to ask about.